389ds/389ds.github.io/docs/389ds/howto/howto-addresssanitizer.md

     ns-slapd -D /prefix/etc/dirsrv/slapd-<instance>/ -d 0

+Or you can run as normal:

+    start-dirsrv
+    OR
+    systemctl start dirsrv@.service

-If you encounter an issue you will see a large trace such as:
+If you encounter an issue you will find a trace dumped into /var/run/dirsrv/*.asan

+The contents of such an error will be as such:

     =================================================================
     ==30761== ERROR: AddressSanitizer: global-buffer-overflow on address 0x7f5ecba8c2bf at pc 0x7f5ed5604517 bp 0x7fff1bb938f0 sp 0x7fff1bb938e0